migueldeicaza/TensorFlowSharp/Examples/ExampleObjectDetection/README.md

 ExampleObjectDetection
 ```

-By default, the example download pretrained model, but you can specify your own using following options:
+By default, the example downloads a pretrained model, but you can specify your own using the following options:

 _input_image_ - optional, the path to the image for processing (the default is 'test_images/input.jpg')
 _output_image_ - optional, the path where the image with detected objects will be saved (the default is 'test_images/output.jpg')